polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

   - chain specification
 ---

-This tutorial illustrates how to connect a local parachain to a local relay chain.
+This tutorial illustrates how to reserve a parachain identifier with a local relay chain and how to connect a local parachain to that relay chain.

 ## Tutorial objectives

 By completing this tutorial, you will accomplish the following objectives:

+- Compilee a local parachain node.
-- Register a unique identifier—called the `ParaID`—for a parachain to enable a connection to the local relay chain.
+- Reserve a unique identifier the local relay chain for the parachain to use.
+- Configure a chain specification for the parachain.
-- Start block production for the parachain.
+- Export the runtime and genesis state for the parachain.
+- Start the local parachain and see that it connects to the local relay chain.

 ## Before you begin